To read the previous part, go to Infant Formulas .

 Soybeans are a vegetable, so don’t have animal milk sugar (lactose) which, for some babies, causes discomfort.
 But soy-based milk should NEVER be given to babies unless recommended by a doctor.
 In fact, since you can also develop intolerance to soymilk, and there are also associated risks of nutritional deficiencies, you should get advice from an expert.

 Therapeutic milk is much easier to digest if the baby’s system is immature or fragile.
-The bovine proteins are converted into amino acids, which really helps the absorption in the baby’s intestine.
+The bovine proteins can then be highly deconstructed, i.e., up to 50-60% of free amino acids (ex: Alimentum and Nutramigen) and there is also a recipe who exhibits complete decomposition at 100% acid free aminos (ex: Puramino and Neocate), which really helps the absorption in the baby’s intestine.
 If needed, the doctor can prescribe this kind of milk, for example, if your baby has clear signs of intolerance or severe allergies to regular formulas.
-Only sold under prescription, this milk is costly, but in Quebec, you will be reimbursed for the full cost.
+This milk is costly, but in Quebec, you will be reimbursed for the full cost if the doctor filled out the form when prescribing it for a baby requiring only.

 The above information is a good overview of the different formula categories, but there are dozens and dozens of different kinds of milk in each category.
 When in doubt, ask for help from a specialist.
 Perinatal health professionals can advise you about the best choice for your child.

 Transitional or second stage formulas refer to those products that are adapted for children over 6 months of age.
 When a child is eating well from a variety of food groups at 6 or 7 months of age, a parent can decide to give them second stage milk up to 9-12 months, which contains more calcium and iron to complement the solid foods the baby eats.
+He can also continue the first stage formula he is taking without any problem if he eats everything very well.
 At 9 months of age, a baby can drink 3.25% milk if they eat well and are growing and developing well.
+If your baby has had intolerances/ allergies younger or more important reflux or very important colic, it is better at this time to continue the formula until 1 year old, before introducing 3.25% milk to give him every chance to mature even more his digestive system.

 To learn more about formulas, read Types of Formulas.